1. Beef Stew in Dutch Oven

 Let the meat simmer about 1/2 hour, then take off the lid.

 When you do, tip it so that the moisture runs back into the oven; then, add all the vegetables, salt and pepper to taste, recover and continue to cook.
 Check meats every 15 minutes or so.
-After about 30 to 45 minutes, test some of the vegetables and meat with a fork.
+After about 30 to 45 minutes, test some vegetables and meat with a fork.
 When done, the fork will go in easily.
 If done, remove and serve warm.

 2. Liver and Onions in Dutch Oven – Easy Dutch Oven Camping Recipes